And1Two/scriptJS/README.md

 # scriptJS
-scriptJS is a Script Language written in JavaScript :D Just to have fun....
+Execute JavaScript at Runtime with scriptJS :D